robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.1.1 Variable Priorities

 > [!IMPORTANT]
-> LXX Understand the difference between statically defined and dynamically created variables in Robot Framework (K2)
+> LO-XX Understand the difference between statically defined and dynamically created variables in Robot Framework (K2)

 Variables can originate from various sources, and when variables with the same name exist, Robot Framework resolves them based on their priority.